actuaryhafeez/audio-genre-classification/README.md

 # audio-genre-classification
-This repository contains a project focused on classifying songs into the genres of 'Hip-Hop' or 'Rock'.
+This repository contains a project focused on classifying songs into the genres of 'Hip-Hop' or 'Rock', without listening to them, using data analysis techniques.
+The project uses a dataset compiled by The Echo Nest, and involves data cleaning, exploratory data visualization, and feature reduction.
+Machine learning algorithms such as decision trees and logistic regression are also implemented towards the classification goal.
+This project demonstrates the use of data analysis techniques for music categorization and personalized recommendations.